LexCarey/invrt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-WARNING: Most features require an exact copy of my database structure (which I don't have publically available), meaning a majority of the functions will not work on your local copy.
+Important: Most features require an exact copy of my database structure (which I don't have publically available), meaning a majority of the functions will not work on your local copy.
 I reccomend checking out the <a href="https://invrtofficial.com/">live site</a> if you'd like to see everything in action.

 If you would still like to run a local copy, you can follow the steps below.